 Is LCHF the same as Paleo?

-The Paleo diet is slightly different; it promotes consumption of only those foods that would have been available to Paleolithic man from about 2.5 million years ago to the Agricultural Revolution starting about 12 000 years ago.
-Foods allowed on Banting but excluded on Paleo are dairy; fruits are allowed on Paleo but excluded on Banting.
+The Paleo diet is slightly different.
+It promotes consumption of only those foods that would have been available to Paleolithic man from about 2.5 million years ago to the Agricultural Revolution starting about 12 000 years ago.
+Foods allowed on Banting but excluded on Paleo are dairy.
+Paleo allows fruits but Banting excludes many.

 What about Atkins?